 1. Prepare your skin:

 Skin preparation is the first major priority in every makeup routine.
-Ensure to blend foundation, concealer, and any other cream or liquid products and set them properly before applying the setting powder.
+Ensure to start with clean skin.
+Use a moisturizer tailored to your skin type to create a smooth canvas.
+Then, apply face primer suited to your skin’s needs to help hold makeup in place and prevent it from settling into pores and fine lines.
+Finally apply foundation, concealer, and any other cream or liquid products as usual and set them properly before applying the setting powder.
 Allow enough time for your base makeup to dry and settle into the skin properly.
 This helps reduce the makeup's transfer, fading, and breakout.

 2. Choose the right tools: